 Parties can jointly request in writing that the board give assistance or informally discuss and attempt to resolve any issue or disagreement that may have arisen between them (informal assistance).
 Unless the parties agree otherwise, they must both be present at any discussions and are not bound by any advice that the DAAB may give.
 Similarly, the DAAB is not bound by any views expressed in this informal stage when making any future determination of a dispute.

-In order to be valid, a board decision must be given in writing to both parties, must be reasoned and must state it is given under the particular FIDIC Sub-Clause (Sub-Clause 21.4).
+To be valid, a board decision must be given in writing to both parties, must be reasoned and must state it is given under the particular FIDIC sub-clause (Sub-Clause 21.4).

 Enforcing a DAAB decision